 However, it appears to me that it is likely the combination of what and how they eat that contributes to the long lives of Sardinians, in addition to the low stress and slow pace of life.

 The experience of travelling through Sardinia has reaffirmed in my mind that it may not be so much what you eat but slowing down, eating mindfully and joyfully eating in the moment, which contributes to good health and longevity.

 Learn more about the Mediterranean Diet and Blue Zones

 Below are some selected readings I drew on in writing this blog.

 - Definition of the Mediterranean Diet: A Literature Review.
 Nutrients, 2015.
 7: 9139-9153.

 - Oldways.
 Mediterranean Diet Pyramid and Diet.
 Available online.

-- Note: I do not wish to romanticise the Sardinian way of life as it is apparent that this subsistence way of life is essential due to economic hardship.
-I recognise that other socioeconomic factors may influence the quality of life, beyond good health and longevity.
+Note: I do not wish to romanticise the Sardinian way of life.
+This subsistence way of life is likely essential due to economic hardship.
+I recognise that other socioeconomic factors may influence the quality of life beyond good health and longevity.